Karamea Aerodrome

 The Karamea Aerodrome serves the town of Karamea, in the South Island of New Zealand.
 It is a non certificated aerodrome located around 1.4 km northwest of the town.

 History

 Air services after 1929 earthquake

 The Murchison earthquake of 17 June 1929 caused severe damage in the Karamea area, with all roads in the district closed and nearly all bridges damaged.
 The road from Westport to Karamea was severely damaged by large landslides which cut the community's road link for about two years.
-The earthquake disrupted efforts underway at the time to control an outbreak of diptheria in the settlement and on 19 June, serum was delivered by air, with the aircraft landing on the beach.
+The earthquake disrupted efforts underway at the time to control an outbreak of diphtheria in the settlement and on 19 June, serum was delivered by air, with the aircraft landing on the beach.
 On 1 July 1929, a flight from Westport to Karamea brought a shortwave radio transmitter and radio operator to the town to help restore communications.
 Aircraft were also used to deliver mail to the town, following the earthquake.